iac-oslo/avnm-labs/docs/labs/lab-05/index.md

 az network bastion ssh --name bastion-westeurope --resource-group rg-westeurope-avnm-labs --target-resource-id $vmId --auth-type password --username iac-admin
 ```

-This time, you will not be able to SSH into this VM, because of `deny-ssh-and-rdp` rule that blocks any ssh and rdp traffic.
+This time, you will not be able to SSH into this VM, because `deny-ssh-and-rdp` rule blocks any ssh and rdp traffic.

 Try to SSH into hub VM.